Bumpff/SoftRF_Skyview/README.md

 The intent of the project is to develop a companion display device for the WAGA Flarm.
 WAGA is the Western Australia Gliding Association.
 The WAGA Flarm is a not for profit low cost genuine Atom PowerFlarm with ADSB using a bespoke PCB designed and assembled in Perth, Australia.
 Approx 35 have been built for WAGA members for use in gliders and tugs.

+NOTE:  The SkyView hardware is a Lilygo T5S which is an ESP32 with WaveShare 2.7" e-paper screen.
+The e-paper screen is probably the limiting factor for this project.
+Firstly , the screen datasheet says it's not suitable for use in strong sunlight - but its cheap to replace.
+Then there is an issue re speed of screen update.
+The code uses 'fast update' for the screen which I have measured as taking approx 850ms.
+However, the 'next screen' buffer is not available for writing to during a 'fast' update.
+So, the worst case is an alarm received just after an update has initiated - the alarm cannot be passed to the screen for 850ms, and then it will take another 850ms to update and become visible.

 The code has been tested using PowerFlarm and a traffic simulator (details below).
 It probably still works with SoftRF transceivers but I've not tested it and as its not relevant to this project, I wont be fixing any related issues.

 The starting point for this code was Moshe Braner's Fork revision M06b, which was based upon Linar Lyusupov revision 0.12.